PrimeTimeTran/rn-currencyconverter/README.md

 )
 ```

 Now we've got two props passed to our `ConversionTypeButton`.
-That isn't enough though we need to take these props and do additional work.
+That isn't enough though.
+The component needs to be smarter.

 **E)** Refactor `ConversionTypeButton` to behave correctly based on these new props, `to` & `from`.